VictorKostyukov/elevator/README.md

 ### A note about timing

 For the sake of simplicity, the implementation of the algorithm is synchronous.
-However, the algorithm can still simulate the requesting of floors while the elevator is traveling.
+However, real-world elevators must be able to handle intermittent requests.
+Fortunately, the implementation can still simulate the requesting of floors while the elevator is traveling.
 To do so, simply call `request_floor()` after calling `travel()`, as this will have the same effect.

 ```python
 elevator = Elevator(num_floors=5, starting_floor=1)